-This Easy Angel Food Cake with Citrus Glaze is a breeze to make and your guests will rave over it……they will never guess it’s made from a box mix.
+Easy Angel Food Cake with Citrus Glaze is a breeze to make.
+Your guests will rave over it, never guessing it’s made from a box mix.
+My family loves this easy and classic summer dessert.

 Angel food cake.
 I’ve never made one from scratch, but I’ve heard it involves lots and lots of eggs and lots and lots of beating.
 That doesn’t sound fun to me…..especially now that I know you can make a totally FABULOUS angel food cake from a box mix!